Mahmoud al-Zahar: Incitement controversy

-During the 2008–2009 Gaza War, al-Zahar, during a television broadcast, was reported to have said that the Israelis "have legitimised the murder of their own children by killing the children of Palestine...
-They have legitimised the killing of their people all over the world by killing our people."
+During the 2008–2009 Gaza War, al-Zahar, during a television broadcast, was reported to have said that the Israelis "have legitimised the murder of their own children by killing the children of Palestine."
 This remark was widely reported as advocating the "murder" of Jewish children worldwide.
 Maajid Nawaz condemned the remarks as "depraved" and "perverse Al-Qaeda logic," writing that, as opposed to Hamas, "Israel does not have an active policy of deliberately capturing children to murder them, or even deliberately murdering civilians for that matter."
 Basim Naim, the minister of health in the Hamas government in Gaza, said Zahar's statements had been misquoted and mistranslated, and that what he did was to "warn that by carrying out these barbaric massacres of children and women, and by destroying our mosques, the Zionists are creating the conditions for people to believe it is justified or legitimate to take revenge....Dr Zahar did not even mention 'Jews' in his comments".

 Park51 endorsement

 In an interview on New York's WABC radio, al-Zahar was asked by Aaron Klein to comment on the construction of the mosque Park51 near the World Trade Center site.
-Zahar, endorsed the building, by saying, "We have to build the mosque as you are allowed to build the church and the Israeli are building their holy places.
-We have to build everywhere – in every area we have Muslims, we have to pray, and this mosque is the only site of prayer especially for the people when they are looking to be in the group – not individual".
+Al-Zahar endorsed the building.

 Personal life

-Al-Zahar has had four children with his wife Summaya, including their first son, Khaled, (1974-10 September 2003), daughters Rima (born in 1983), and Huda and son Hussam (??- 15 January 2008).
+Al-Zahar has had four children with his wife Summaya.
+On 10 September 2003, his eldest son Khaled was killed in an Israeli air strike.
+His other son, a member of Hamas's military wing, the Izz ad-Din al-Qassam Brigades, was killed by Israeli fire in Gaza on 15 January 2008.